evaletolab/mapping-festival/php-custom/readme.md

 # Ultre Simple API REST for artist

-implements a route to add a event object to an flat file NoSQL database like. expects a json encoded object of format:
+implements a route (GET,POST,PUT,DEL) to manage Artist content with a flat file NoSQL database like. expects a json encoded object of format:
 ```js
 {